Yield Your Portion

-You can have good sense and organized procedure while also having God in control of things and honoring Him.
 You have to be willing to give up what you have to God for someone else's needs, without thinking of yourself and what you'll get back.
 Yield some portion of your life to God for Him to use and you'll be blessed for it.

 Alright thank you very much, and hello again dear radio friends.
 How in the world are you?
 Doing all right today?
 Well, this your friend Dr. Cook and I’m so glad to speak with you once again, and just share from the Word of God.
 I have before me, my good old Thompson Chain Reference Bible.
 I use that often times, I just got a new addition of the new King James Bible from my good friend Sam Moore, of Nelson Publishers, and I’m going to use that as I preach and study and pray.
 Great to have the Word of God available to you, isn’t it?
 I learned to read out of my mother’s Bible.
 She had what was known as a teacher’s edition of the Bible.
 Great, big, thick book.
 It was two and a half or three inches thick, I guess, bound in leather and so I learned to read out of that, and I’ve been a fan, you may say, of the Word of God ever since.
 Well, that’s how it is, and I’m glad to be with you and we’re looking at the sixth chapter of the gospel of Mark.
 Our Lord Jesus is confronted with a group of disciples who have what we call, a burden for the benediction.
 They said, it’s late now, the service’s been pretty long, better send the people away, send them away, “That they may go into the country round about and into the villages and buy themselves bread for they have nothing to eat”.
 Now, stop you’re just for a moment to meditate upon the fact that, the fact of human need can produce any number of different responses.
 They have nothing to eat.
 Five words that describe 5,000 men, beside women and children, who are hungry.
 They have nothing to eat.
 Now, the first response of the disciples was, get rid of them.
 We can’t do anything about it.
 Not our problem, but turn them over to the social worker, then turn them over to the United Way, turn them over to welfare, turn them over to the police, turn them over to somebody, but send them away, get rid of them.
 Now, the human nature, the good old, fallen human nature response to somebody else’s need is, get him out of my sight so he doesn’t bug me, so he doesn’t bother me, and so that’s what they were saying.
 It’s been a long service, everything is over, people are hungry, let’s get them out here.
 Now, I’m sure that I would be out of line if I suggested that anyone of you who listen to these broadcasts, had that response, and yet knowing my own heart, I must say that it is probable, it is probable, that it sometime or other in your own life, you have had that to response to somebody else’s need or misfortune.
 Well, it isn’t my fault, you can’t blame me for what he did, he’s got himself to thank so you, that’s sort of a thing.
 Can you recall anything like that offhand?
 Well, I think some of us can, I know I can.
 Now, what is the answer to that?
 Well, the answer is what the Lord Jesus gave.
 See, “They have nothing to eat”.
 Well, He said, “Give ye them to eat”, which teaches me that my blessed Lord fastens the responsibility to somebody else’s need, squarely on me because I’m there.
 When I face somebody else’s need I am responsible to do what I can to meet that need.
 Well immediately they said, He, really?
 You’ve got to be kidding.
 Should we go and buy 200 pennyworth of bread?
 That’s 200 days wages Master.
 You know we haven’t got anything.
 Well He said, you have something, what do you have, “How many loaves have ye?”, and they said, “And when they knew”, they had to count it up you know.
 Somebody had one little loaf and somebody else may have had two or three, whatever, you know, so they counted up and they said we got five and two fishes, they weren’t very big they were small, and wasn’t enough even to feed the disciples, and that’s what bothered them.
 They were hungry.